Small Missouri Town Of Uranus Gets A New Newspaper Called ‘The Uranus Examiner’

 Hardman says she is behind Sanders, who was actually her former student, but will not be recognizing the paper and will not publish the town’s legal notices in the paper, KY3.com reported.

-But given the national attention the launch of the Uranus Examiner has brought to the town, Sanders’ objective may have worked.
+But given the national attention that the launch of the Uranus Examiner has brought to the town, Sanders’ objective may have worked.